alttch/eva3/doc/lm/ext.rst

 ~~~~~~~~~~

 There's no standard way to handle exceptions, however if any of exported
-functions raise them, this should be specified in extenstion help and readme
+functions raise them, this should be specified in extension help and readme
 file.